 Failure to Appear for a NYC Desk Appearance Ticket (D.A.T.)

-Before considering missing a court date, you should consult with a New York criminal lawyer or Desk Appearance Ticket attorney.
-There should be little doubt that if you fail to appear for a DAT in Manhattan, Brooklyn, Queens, Bronx, a New York City Criminal Court judge will issue a bench warrant for your immediate arrest.
-As a result, whether you are a foreign national who is returning to the United States on a later date, a resident of another state, or someone who just can’t miss work, the police will have the authority to arrest you and take you into custody whenever and wherever they find you.
-This is true if you are flying into the country at JFK Airport, your car is stopped for failure to signal or you get an unrelated summons for being in a park after hours.
+Before making the perilous decision to miss a court date, anyone who finds themselves charged with a crime, even those issued an appearance ticket, should consult with a New York criminal lawyer or Desk Appearance Ticket attorney.
+There should be little doubt that if you fail to appear for any appearance, including a DAT in Manhattan, Brooklyn, Queens, Bronx, a New York City Criminal Court judge may decide to issue a bench warrant for your arrest, especially if they determine that your failure to appear is willful and persistent.
+As a result, whether you are a foreign national who is returning to the United States on a later date, a resident of another state, or someone who just can’t miss work without causing serious problems, the police will have the authority to arrest you and take you into custody whenever and wherever they find you once that bench warrant is issued.
+This kind of thing can happen whenever and wherever police or other law enforcement come into contact with you and become aware of the warrant, even going through customs at an airport or Global Entry.Bench Warrants

 In addition to a warrant, there is a little known section of the New York Penal Law that can further complicate arrests in New York associated with Desk Appearance Tickets.
 New York Penal Law 215.58, Failure to Respond to an Appearance Ticket, makes it a violation to willfully fail to appear on the specified date.
-This failure to appear becomes a new violation of New York’s criminal code only if you fail to appear within thirty days of the required date.
+This failure to appear becomes a new violation of New York’s penal law only if you fail to appear within thirty days after the required date.
+This is similar to a Bail Jumping charge but actually deals specifically with appearance tickets.Excused Appearances

-While there certainly are reasonable explanations as to why you cannot appear on a given date, don’t merely assume that you will be able to rectify it after the fact.
-You may find yourself in police custody overnight wishing you handled your case differently.
-Instead, contact a criminal attorney who is familiar with the Desk Appearance Ticket process in New York City and see how he or she can have the matter adjourned to a different date or appear on your behalf to explain your absence.
-In some limited circumstances, your lawyer may be able to resolve the case without your appearance at all..
+While there certainly are reasonable explanations as to why a person cannot appear on a given date, whether it’s work, family or just the expense of traveling to appear in court, especially from out of state, you cannot simply assume that you will be able to rectify it after the fact, or that your failure to appear will be excused, or that the court will politely send you a nice reminder letter for next time.
+Instead, you may find yourself in police custody overnight wishing you handled the situation much differently.
+To avoid all of these problems and complications which can quickly snowball out of control, contact a criminal attorney who is familiar with the Desk Appearance Ticket process in New York City and throughout the state, and see whether the attorney might be able to have the matter put off to a different date, appear on your behalf to explain the unavoidable non-appearance, or appear on your behalf entirely in the case of summonses or other kinds of non-criminal proceedings.
+In some limited circumstances, your lawyer may be able to resolve the case without your appearance at all.

 Substantive articles on D.A.T. crimes, processes and procedures can be found on the Desk Appearance Ticket section of the New York Criminal Lawyer Blog.
-There you will find material on particular crimes, potential offers and legal case decisions that may impact your case.
+There you will find material on particular crimes that are often accompanied by the issuance of a Desk Appearance ticket, potential ways of resolving cases in that context, and the various laws and court decisions that may impact your case.

 Additional information on New York Desk Appearance Tickets can also be found at NYDeskAppearanceTicket.Com